NITSWAC/Messenger-bot/README.md

-# WSDC Chatbot
+# Messenger Chatbot

-This is a small test project for a WSDC chatbot
+This is a small test project for a Messengar chatbot

 ## Running instructions
 1. node index.js